cyyber/zvmc/docs/VM_Guide.md

 # QRVMC VM Implementation Guide {#vmguide}

-> How to add QRVMC interface to Your QRL VM implementation.
+> How to add QRVMC interface to Your Quantum Resistant VM implementation.

 ## An example